Learn languages naturally with fresh, real content!

 Explore By Region

-Galloway, a coach, author, and RunDisney training consultant, remained active despite health setbacks, inspiring generations through books, retreats, and personal mentorship.
+Despite health setbacks, Galloway continued to be active as a coach, author, and RunDisney training consultant, inspiring generations with her books, retreats, and one-on-one mentoring.

-Jeff Galloway, creador del método run-walk-run y atleta olímpico de 1972, murió a los 80 años el 25 de febrero de 2026, de un derrame cerebral.
+Jeff Galloway, creador del método run-walk-run y corredor olímpico de 1972, murió a los 80 años el 25 de febrero de 2026, de un derrame cerebral.